-Superintendents -
+Superintendents - Nancy Heter

-Judging Time: 1:00 p.m., Thursday in the Meadowlark Building
+Judging Time: 1:00 p.m., Thursday in the Pride of Kansas Building

 Purpose: To choose and recognize outstanding 4-H youth who exemplify 4-H life skills and character development.
 These skills should be demonstrated through leadership activities and participation at the local (club), county, regional, or state level.